-In this section, you will find easy to understand explanations to help you get the most out of your French Study Card.
-It goes through the layout and charts, and it gives you a brief explanation of each topic with examples.
+In this section, you will find easy-to-understand explanations of each grammar table to help you get the most out of your French Study Card.

 If you come across an English grammar word you are not familiar with, such as pronoun, verb tense, etc., feel free to check the Glossary section on the website.